brianolson/redistricter/README.txt

 ## MAC OS Notes:
 makeopts/Darwin.pre
 	Defaults to compiling for ppc (32 bit) and x86_64.
 For development it's probably better to pick just your architecture and enable the -MMD flag which emits good dependency information that gnumake can use.

+RUNNING:

+Make a directory, which I traditionally call "data", to hold the Census data.
+./setupstatedata.pl ga